Kiog-Aser/basicblog/posts/showyourwork.md

 My new IG acount about stoicism: https://www.instagram.com/dailystoicist/

-A great blog post from Ali Abdaal about this book: https://aliabdaal.com/book-notes/show-your-work/
+A great blog post from Ali Abdaal about this book (I really liked some of his sections and copied them): https://aliabdaal.com/book-notes/show-your-work/